I’ll never forget the first time I experienced these two pedals in the same room.

 How Do They Stack?

-When it comes to stacking, here’s where things get really interesting.
+When it comes to stacking, here’s where the two really split.

 The BD-2 is like that friend who gets along with everybody.
 It plays incredibly well with other drives, whether you’re using it as a base tone or pushing it with something else.
 I’ve had great results running a Tube Screamer into it.
 The Tube Screamer tightens up the low end while the BD-2 maintains that dynamic feel we all love.